signalogic/SigSRF_SDK/codecs_readme.md

 <a name="DSCodecCreate"></a>
 ## DSCodecCreate

-  * creates an encoder or decoder instance with parameters specified in a struct of type specified by uFlags and pointed to by pCodecInfo
+DSCodecCreate() creates an encoder or decoder instance with parameters specified in a struct of type specified by uFlags and pointed to by pCodecInfo, and returns an HCODEC (a codec instance handle) > 0 on success, 0 if no handle was created, and < 0 for an error condition.
-  * if pCodecInfo points to a CODEC_PARAMS struct, then either a CODEC_ENC_PARAMS or CODEC_DEC_PARAMS struct (or both) should be included in CODEC_PARAMS
-  * returns an HCODEC (codec instance handle) > 0, 0 if no handle was created, and < 0 for an error condition

 ```c++
 HCODEC DSCodecCreate(void* pCodecInfo,               /* pointer to CODEC_PARAMS struct or TERMINATION_INFO struct - see comments below */
                      unsigned int uFlags             /* one or more DS_CODEC_CREATE_xxx flags, or general flags shown below */
                     );
 ```

 uFlags definitions

 ```c++
 #define DS_CODEC_CREATE_ENCODER                      /* create an encoder instance - may be combined with DS_CODEC_CREATE_DECODER */
 #define DS_CODEC_CREATE_DECODER                      /* create a decoder instance - may be combined with DS_CODCEC_CREATE_ENCODER */
 #define DS_CODEC_CREATE_USE_TERMINFO                 /* pCodecInfo points to a TERMINATION_INFO struct.
 The default (no flag) is a CODEC_PARAMS struct */
 ```

 For direct or "codec only" usage, pCodecInfo should point to a CODEC_PARAMS struct; for example usage see [mediaTest_proc.c](https://www.github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/mediaTest_proc.c) or [hello_codec.c](https://www.github.com/signalogic/SigSRF_SDK/blob/master/apps/hello_codec/hello_codec.c).
+In this case, either a CODEC_ENC_PARAMS or CODEC_DEC_PARAMS struct (or both) should be included in CODEC_PARAMS.

 For packet based applications (indirect codec usage), if the DS_CODEC_CREATE_USE_TERMINFO flag is given in uFlags, then pCodecInfo should point to a TERMINATION_INFO struct (defined in [shared_include/session.h](https://www.github.com/signalogic/SigSRF_SDK/blob/master/shared_includes/session.h)); for example usage see [packet_flow_media_proc.c (packet/media thread processing)](https://www.github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/packet_flow_media_proc.c)

 <a name="DSCodecDecode"></a>
 ## DSCodecDecode

-* decodes one or more frames using one or more decoder instance handles
-* returns length of decoded media frame(s) (in bytes)
+DSCodecDecode() decodes one or more frames using one or more decoder instance handles, and returns length of decoded media frame(s) (in bytes).

 ```c++
 int DSCodecDecode(HCODEC*          hCodec,           /* pointer to one or more codec instance handles, as specified by numChan */